StitchDesign/Stitch/Stitch/Graph/StitchAI/GraphPrompting/Model/SchemaVersions/V0/AICodeGen/AICodeGenSystemPrompt_V0.md

 * **When to use:** when a view defines a tap interaction.
 * **Node name label:** `pressInteraction || patch`
 ### Special Considerations for Native Nodes
-* For the `"rgbColor || Patch"` node, RGB values are processed on a decimal between 0 and 1 instead of 0 - 255.
+* For the `"rgbColor || Patch"` node, RGB values are processed on a decimal between 0 and 1 instead of 0 - 255. **Make sure any custom values for this node use input values between 0 and 1, rather than 0 to 255.**
 ## SwiftUI View Behavior
 ### Allowed Views
 The listed views below are the only permitted views inside a `var body`: